-The SENDCo will consult with the SENDCo / teacher from the primary schools, throughout the academic year, to review the students already on their Inclusion Register and to make initial plans for the students' SEN Plans.
-The SENDCo will discuss the students' academic and social context and may choose to consult with the parents and/or guardians and /or professional colleagues, in addition to the primary school staff.
+The SENDCo will consult with the SENDCo / teacher from the primary schools, throughout the academic year, to review the students already on their Inclusion Register.
+The SENDCo will discuss the students' academic and social context and may choose to consult with the parents and/or guardians and/or professional colleagues, in addition to the primary school staff.
 Students' admission to the Inclusion Register, at SEN Support level will be discussed and parents will be consulted.
+The SENDCO, together with the student's parent/carer, along with information provided by the primary setting and any other professional colleague, will make initial plans for the students' provision upon their transition and, where necessary write and agree SEN Support Plans .